AnotherGroupChat/maeve/README.md

 # Maeve

-Maeve is a text-based game based on the Westworld TV series.
+Maeve is an interpreter for text-based games.
+The end goal is support for a community-made game based on the Westworld TV series.

 ### How to build the game: